If you're a UK or EU student with settled/pre-settled status, you can apply for our full-time undergraduate degree courses through UCAS.

 If you're interested in transferring to ARU, you can also apply through UCAS.
 Just let us know which year you're applying for (for example, Year 2).
 We'll consider applications for advanced entry to most of our courses, though there are a few exceptions: see our transfer page for details.

-Once you’ve hit submit and UCAS has acknowledged receipt of your application, you’ll have access to UCAS Track.
+Once you’ve hit submit and UCAS has acknowledged receipt of your application, you’ll have access to UCAS Hub.

-UCAS Track does what it says on the tin: it lets you keep track of your applications and amend some personal details (for example, if you move house or change email address).
+UCAS Hub lets you keep track of your applications and amend some personal details (for example, if you move house or change email address).

-Offers can be accepted or declined through UCAS Track, so don't forget to log in regularly and check the status of your applications.
+Offers can be accepted or declined through UCAS Hub, so don't forget to log in regularly and check the status of your applications.

-You can also use UCAS Track to register for UCAS Extra.
+You can also use UCAS Hub to apply through UCAS Extra.
 This is a way of making a further choice after you've applied, if you don’t quite find the right course or university at first.
-You may also apply for a university place through Clearing using UCAS Track, if you are still to receive any offers when Clearing opens.
+You may also apply for a university place through Clearing using UCAS Hub, if you are still to receive any offers when Clearing opens.

 Once you've applied for a course at ARU, we'll also send you an email inviting you to access our applicant portal.
 As a student, you can continue to use the portal for useful information such as course timetables.